-Unaccompanied alien children (UAC) is a legal term defined by the Homeland Security Act of 2002 as "children who have no lawful immigration status in the United States; have not attained 18 years of age; have no parent or legal guardian in the United States; or no parent or legal guardian in the United States is available to provide care and physical custody."
+Unaccompanied alien children (UAC) is a legal term defined by the Homeland Security Act of 2002 as "children who have no lawful immigration status in the United States; have not attained 18 years of age; have no parent or legal guardian in the United States is available to provide care and physical custody."
 Central American children who have crossed the United States' southern border fall under this category although we prefer not to reference them by such dehumanizing language.
 Unlike unaccompanied refugee minors (URM), whose cases have already been adjudicated and who have already been determined to be refugees, children who are fleeing their home countries and seeking safety in the United States must navigate a complicated legal system to have their status determined.
 They have not yet been determined to be refugees or asylees, though many have legitimate claims to asylum and refugee protections.